 With such skin condition and poor health, Mr. G. did not dare to get married, and also lost his old job, currently working as a motorbike taxi driver in Ho Chi Minh City.

 This is the only job that helps him sustain his life and reduce his dependence on his elderly parents in the countryside.
-Earning a few million VND per month, he saves money to pay for rent, food and painkillers.
+Earning a few million VND per month, he saves up to pay for rent, food and painkillers.

 In contact with the patient, Dr. Ly Thien Phuc, a specialist in Dermatology - Cosmetic Dermatology, Tam Anh General Hospital, Ho Chi Minh City, noticed that Mr. G. had obvious signs of depression such as a sad, gloomy face and a reluctance to communicate.